Skip to content

 Renting a car in Bologna

 Planning to rent a car during your trip to Bologna?
-We’ve rented a car here several times and have a few tips to make it an easy experience for you.
+We’ve rented a car here several times and have a few tips to help make it a smooth experience for you.

 First things first, if you are only staying in Bologna and do not have any day trips planned, you do NOT need to rent a car.
 In fact, we would highly advise against it.
 Parking is limited and expensive and it’s not worth risking getting a ticket by driving in the city’s restricted zones.